Malcolm Wood: Career

 While still in university, he met Matt Reid, and the two formed a business partnership in hospitality which has spanned 20 years.
 A few years later, they founded Maximal Concepts in 2011.
 They opened their first restaurant under the Maximal Concepts umbrella, Blue Butcher, that year in Hong Kong.
 Through Maximal Concepts in 2014, Wood co-founded Mott 32, a Cantonese restaurant also based in Hong Kong.
-The restaurant brand has since expanded with locations in Las Vegas, Seoul, Vancouver, and Singapore.
-As of 2020, the restaurant group has developed over 20 other brands, including Brick House, Limewood, and John Anthony.
+After winning Inside Festival's World Interior of the Year Award in 2014, the restaurant brand has since expanded with locations in Las Vegas ,Cebu, Dubai, Seoul, Bangkok, Vancouver, and Singapore, with a new venue opening in Toronto in April 2024.
+Around the world, Mott 32 has won multiple awards for its interiors and signature cuisine, often named as the best high-end Cantonese cuisine.
+As of 2024, the restaurant group has developed over 40 other brands, including Brick House, Limewood, Stockton, Sip Song and John Anthony.

-Activism

-Wood has been involved in Environmentalism.
-In 2019, he was named a member of the United Nations Environment Programme's climate change awareness campaign, Mountain Heroes.
-He also sits on several conservationist boards including the Hong Kong Shark Foundation.
-He is currently an athlete and brand ambassador for the apparel company, Arc'teryx.
+He is passionate about sustainability and finding the balance between doing good and doing business and appears regularly on podcasts talking about business and sustainability.
+Dedicated to Environmentalism, in 2019, he was named a member of the United Nations Environment Programme's climate change awareness campaign, Mountain Heroes.
+He also sits on several conservationist boards including the Plastic Oceans Foundation and Hong Kong Shark Foundation.
+He is currently an athlete and brand ambassador for the apparel company, Arc'teryx, and watch company, Vacheron Constantin.